Dementia and driving

 What to Expect at Home

-If your loved one has dementia, deciding when they can no longer drive is a difficult decision.
-They may react in different ways:
+If your loved one has dementia, deciding when they can no longer drive may be difficult.
+They may react in different ways.

 - They may be aware they are having problems, and they may be relieved to stop driving.

 - They may feel their independence is being taken away.

 Signs That Driving may no Longer be Safe